basclab/LME_MixedEffectsERPTutorial/SimulationScripts/README.md

 *R scripts for organizing data files and fitting LME and ANOVA models*
 * **LMESimulation_03_OrganizeDataFiles.R**: Merges the mean amplitude output files and subject data log into one file.
 In addition, extracts subject ID and stimuli-related information for each trial and organizes them into variables for LME and ANOVA analysis.
-* **LMESimulation_04_ExtractModelOutput.R**: Imports each simulated sample’s data file, induces missing trials based on the specified missingness pattern (e.g., missing at random for within- and between-subjects effects) and percent of subjects with low trial-count, and fits LME and ANOVA models to the dataset.
+* **LMESimulation_04_ExtractModelOutput.R**: Imports each simulated sample’s data file, induces missing trials based on the specified missingness pattern (e.g., more missing data in later trials and in younger subjects) and percent of subjects with low trial-count, and fits LME and ANOVA models to the dataset.
 Estimated marginal means are extracted for each emotion condition and model.
   * This script also includes code for running a power analysis.

 ## Script requirements